 Consider waiting as many as 2-3 hours before gulping down a meal with even moderate fat content.

-Further, if your workout session is comprised solely of cardio, there’s not much need for a heavy post workout meal or shake.
-You want to keep your body burning those calories from your high intensity exercise.
+Further, if your workout session is comprised solely of cardio, there’s not much need for a heavy post-workout meal or shake.
+You want to keep your body burning those calories from your high-intensity exercise.
 A small protein shake with some carbs should be OK, but don’t go crazy.

 Some of the best post-workout nutrition is already specially formulated for you, but I’ve also read several articles stating the chocolate milk works just as good as any post-workout shake or protein powder.
 I’ve also tried the chocolate milk strategy with one scoop of protein powder, and it’s probably one of my easiest and favorite post-workout ‘meals’.